Waste Elimination Culture: A Structured Way to Eliminate Waste

 A waste reduction culture starts with giving all employees the skills to contribute at their level.
 There is a place for the bigger picture projects that may be recommended by internal specialists or consultants however these are typically more sophisticated and need analysis and larger amounts of time to implement, such as in new processes or new machinery.

-Starting to Reduce Wastes
+How To Reduce Wastes

 Start by providing practical skills and know-how to all employees, so that every employee can develop their own suggestions which can be easily and rapidly be implemented.
-These teachings are a knowledge bank of waste identification, using The 7 Wastes and the practical skills to be able to observe work that develops improvement ideas.

 With these two teachings, the ability to identify an improvement becomes easier.
 This is then followed by the opportunity to implement a possible solution.
 Small amounts of time are needed to allow individuals and teams to set a regular time for offering, discussing, and most importantly, implementing and trialing ideas.